uclaml/CS269-Spring2021/index.md

 Students are required to scribe one lecture note.
 The latex template for lecture note will be provided.
 The scribed lecture notes should be a zip file submitted on CCLE that compiles without errors, and it is due **4 days after the lecture**.
 This note will be graded.
 For example, if 2 students are assigned to scribe a given lecture, I expect to receive 2 separate notes.
 The individual notes are primarily for grading purposes (and also to make sure that each student scribes their own lecture notes), while the final version of the lecture note will be posted on the course website, after being proofread and edited by the Instructor.

+## Homework

+There will be about 5 homework assignments.
+The lowest homework score will be dropped. **Homework is required to be written in Latex**.
+Latex homework template will be provided.
+Unless otherwise indicated, you may talk to other students about the homework problems but each student must hand in their own answers.
+You also must indicate on each homework with whom you collaborated and cite any other references and sources you use including Internet sites.
+Homework is worth full credit before the due date.
+It is worth zero credit after the due date.

 ## Paper Presentation

 After each lecture, there will be a few recommended readings.
-Each student is required to select one paper from the list, and prepare a 25 minutes presentation for the class.
+Each student is required to select one paper from the list, and prepare a 20 minutes presentation for the class.
 One paper can only be presented by one student.
 Students are expected to prepare the slides by themselves, but the original authors' slides are allowed to be used with proper citation.

 The paper presentation will start from week 5.